Excerpts from the final presentations.

 The winner will be announced immediately following the live presentations.

-All full-time and part-time Yale students at all levels of education and from any department, registered in the current semester of the competition (Fall 2013 and Spring 2014), are eligible to enter.
+All full-time and part-time Yale students at all levels of education and from any department, registered in the current semesters of the competition (Fall 2015 and Spring 2016), are eligible to enter.
 Individuals that do not meet this requirement may join or form teams, provided that at least one of the principal contestants on the team is a current Yale student.
 Teams are encouraged to seek the involvement of people inside and outside the Yale community.
 Entries must be the original work of entrants and may be entered by an individual or a multi-member team.
 The size of a team is not restricted, and neither is the number of entries submitted by a team or an individual.
 However, participants in the Thorne Prize are strongly encouraged to only enter one time, as this is the most effective way for an individual or team to learn from the competition process in a focused manner.

 Your proposals will be judged based on the following criteria: